OR WAIT null SECS

 Working at the frontiers of biotechnology, fiberoptics, lasers technique and molecular spectroscopy, Tuan Vo-Dinh of Duke University has developed multiple sensor technologies useful for medical research and diagnostics.
 In this interview, he talks about his work in spectroscopy and photonics.
-Vo-Dinh is the winner of the 2019 Royal Society of Chemistry (UK) Sir George Stokes Award and is scheduled to give a plenary lecture at the 2020 SciX conference, October 11–16 in Sparks, Nevada.
+Vo-Dinh is the winner of the 2019 Royal Society of Chemistry (UK) Sir George Stokes Award.
+He gave a plenary lecture at the 2020 SciX conference, in October in Sparks, Nevada.
 This interview is part of an ongoing series with the winners of awards that are presented at SciX.

 Working at the frontiers of biotechnology, fiberoptics, lasers technique and molecular spectroscopy, Tuan Vo-Dinh of Duke University has developed multiple sensor technologies useful for medical research and diagnostics.
 His contributions include the first antibody-based fiberoptics fluoroimmunosensor (FIS), the first antibody-based nanoprobe for monitoring biochemical species in a single living human cell, the first paper on the analytical use of surface-enhanced Raman spectroscopy (SERS) for chemical analysis, the development of a laser-induced fluorescence (LIF) technique for non-invasive optical biopsy, and plasmonic nanoprobe assays for early cancer diagnostics.
 Throughout this work Vo-Dinh and his research colleagues have brought spectroscopy to biomedical applications.
 In this interview, Vo-Dinh talks about his work in spectroscopy and photonics.
-Vo-Dinh is the winner of the 2019 Royal Society of Chemistry (UK) Sir George Stokes Award and is scheduled to give a plenary lecture at the 2020 SciX conference, October 11–16 in Sparks, Nevada.
+Vo-Dinh is the winner of the 2019 Royal Society of Chemistry (UK) Sir George Stokes Award and gave a plenary lecture at the 2020 SciX conference in October, in Sparks, Nevada.
 This interview is part of an ongoing series with the winners of awards that are presented at SciX.

 For many years you have worked in the development of analytical capabilities for antibody-based fiberoptics biosensor probes using the concept of the fluoroimmuno-sensor (FIS) (1).
 In early work on FIS you had proposed that these sensing probes would prove useful in detection of various analytes for cancer research, environmental monitoring, and other health applications.
 How did you become interested in this specific analytical approach and how have these tools proved effective or useful in clinical applications?